oracle-livelabs/converged/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

     </copy>
     ```

-## Task 4: Execute the SQL queries to get all the connected nodes for the selected clusters
+## Task 2: Execute the SQL queries to get all the connected nodes for the selected clusters

-Go to SQL developer and execute the below queries using `TKDRADATA` user.
+Go to SQL developer and execute the below queries using the `TKDRADATA` user.

-1. Replace #{TABLES-FROM-SELECTED-CLUSTERS-IN-SQL-FORMAT} with values copied from Task 3 -> Step 4 and run the below SQL to fetch from columns TABLE1 and TABLE2 names from the EDGES table and combine the output and remove the duplicates.
+1. Replace #{TABLES-FROM-SELECTED-CLUSTERS-IN-SQL-FORMAT} with values copied from Task 1, Step 4, and run the below SQL to fetch from columns TABLE1 and TABLE2 names from the EDGES table and combine the output and remove the duplicates.

     ```text
     <copy>